Great strategies deserve organizations built to carry them.

 Build an organization that can carry the strategy.

 Start with a conversation.
-We'll help you name the real constraint, then scope the work to address it, one phase at a time.
+We'll help you name what's really going on, then scope the work to address it, one phase at a time, together.